-Enabled = $\langle \mathbf{yes} | \mathbf{no} \rangle$ This directive allows you to enable or disable automatic execution via the scheduler of a Job.
+- Enabled = <yes|no> This directive allows you to enable or disable automatic execution via the scheduler of a Job.
+This directive allows you to enable or disable a Job resource.
+When the resource of the Job is disabled, the Job will no longer be scheduled and it will not be available in the list of Jobs to be run.
+To be able to use the Job you must Enable it. - Type = <job-type> The Type directive specifies the Job type, which may be one of the following:

-Type = <job-type> The Type directive specifies the Job type, which may be one of the following: Backup, Restore, Verify, or Admin.
+Backup, Restore, Verify, or Admin.
 This directive is required.
-Within a particular Job Type, there are also Levels as discussed in the next item.

-Backup Run a backup Job.
+Within a particular Job Type, there are also Levels as discussed in the next item. - Backup Run a backup Job.
 Normally you will have at least one Backup job for each client you want to save.
-Normally, unless you turn off cataloging, most all the important statistics and data concerning files backed up will be placed in the catalog.

-Restore Run a restore Job.
+Normally, unless you turn off cataloging, most all the important statistics and data concerning files backed up will be placed in the catalog. - Restore Run a restore Job.
 Normally, you will specify only one Restore job which acts as a sort of prototype that you will modify using the console program in order to perform restores.
-Although certain basic information from a Restore job is saved in the catalog, it is very minimal compared to the information stored for a Backup job - for example, no File database entries are generated since no Files are saved.

-Restore jobs cannot be automatically started by the scheduler as is the case for Backup, Verify and Admin jobs.
-To restore files, you must use the restore command in the console.

-Verify Run a verify Job.
+Although certain basic information from a Restore job is saved in the catalog, it is very minimal compared to the information stored for a Backup job for example, no File database entries are generated since no Files are saved. - Restore jobs cannot be automatically started by the scheduler as is the case for Backup, Verify and Admin jobs.
+To restore files, you must use the restore command in the console. - Verify Run a verify Job.
 In general, verify jobs permit you to compare the contents of the catalog to the file system, or to what was backed up.
-In addition, to verifying that a tape that was written can be read, you can also use verify as a sort of tripwire intrusion detection.

-Admin Run an admin Job.
+In addition, to verifying that a tape that was written can be read, you can also use verify as a sort of tripwire intrusion detection. - Admin Run an admin Job.
 An Admin job can be used to periodically run catalog pruning, if you do not want to do it at the end of each Backup Job.
 Although an Admin job is recorded in the catalog, very little data is saved.

-Level = <job-level> The Level directive specifies the default Job level to be run.
+The Client is not involved in an Admin job, so features such as "Client Run Before Job" are not available.
+Only Director's runscripts will be executed. - Migration Run a Migration Job (similar to a backup job) that reads data that was previously backed up to a Volume and writes it to another Volume.
+(See 29 on page 297) - Copy Run a Copy Job that essentially creates two identical copies of the same backup.
+The Copy process is essentially identical to the Migration feature with the exception that the Job that is copied is left unchanged.
+(See 29 on page 297) - Level = <job-level> The Level directive specifies the default Job level to be run.
 Each different Job Type (Backup, Restore, ...) has a different set of Levels that can be specified.
 The Level is normally overridden by a different value that is specified in the Schedule resource.
 This directive is not required, but must be specified either by a Level directive or as an override specified in the Schedule resource.